nemuelw/ZamokC2/README.md

 4. The C2 breaks down the request and gets the 2 values : the id and the key
 5. It saves these values to an SQLite database locally
 6. It displays a banner on the terminal, with the details of the new victim machine

+## Warning :
+This project is for educational purposes only, and I will not be responsible for \
+anything malicious you do with it